Days of Remote Possibility

 - For our online program students who have been providing support and outreach to their residential colleagues, to assist them with the transition to e-learning

-- For our field placement partners, who have demonstrated real courage in the face of curtailing their activities, and for those that have moved to remote work and supported our students in contributing to it
+- For our practicum placement partners, who have demonstrated real courage in the face of curtailing their activities, and for those that have moved to remote work and supported our students in contributing to it

 - For our team of deans who have met daily and maintained constant contact for weeks in response to the pandemic and its consequences.